Miss Iowa

 The Miss Iowa competition is the official preliminary for the state of Iowa in the Miss America Scholarship Competition.

-Bailey Hodson of Des Moines was crowned Miss Iowa 2022 on June 11, 2022 at Adler Theatre in Davenport, Iowa.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was a Preliminary Social Impact Pitch winner.
+Lydia Fisher of Wapello was crowned Miss Iowa 2025 on June 14, 2024, at the Davenport Central High School in Davenport, Iowa.
+She will compete for the title of Miss America 2026.

-The Miss Iowa Scholarship Competition is a three-day program held in the Davenport, IA every June.
-During this event, both Miss Iowa and Miss Iowa's Outstanding Teen are crowned.
-In order to compete for Miss Iowa, you must be at least 17 years old and cannot be over 25 years old before December 31st in the year you hope to compete.
-In addition, you must reside, work, or attend school in Iowa.
-You also need to be awarded a preliminary title from a local competition.

 No contestant from Iowa has ever won the national Miss America title although two Miss Iowa Titleholders have been named first runner-up.

 Cheryl Browne, Miss Iowa 1970, competed in the Miss America 1971 pageant as the first African American contestant.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Iowa titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.